renatoathaydes/wasmin/README.md

 - functions are evaluated every time they are used, or called.
 - they can take any number of arguments (0 to many, limited only by WASM itself).
 - they return the value of the expression assigned to them.
-- it is mandatory to declare their type.
+- it is mandatory to declare their type if they take one or more arguments.

 Functions have the form: